jburke11/ESMC-Finder/README.md

 - **Material UI (MUI)**: UI component library for layout and styling
 - **Docker**: Containerization for the backend

-## License and Attribution
+## Attribution

-This project integrates the ESMC 300M Open Model provided by [EvolutionaryScale](https://www.evolutionaryscale.ai).
+This project is built with the ESMC 300M Open Model provided by [EvolutionaryScale](https://www.evolutionaryscale.ai).

-- **Built with ESM**
-- Some outputs may be labeled as **"Generated with ESM"**
+## License

+This project is licensed under the MIT License.

-- This software includes components licensed under the [Cambrian Open License Agreement (COLA)](https://www.evolutionaryscale.ai/policies/cambrian-open-license-agreement)
+The project incorporates the ESMC 300M Open Model, which is made available under the [Cambrian Open License Agreement (COLA)](https://www.evolutionaryscale.ai/policies/cambrian-open-license-agreement) by EvolutionaryScale.

+For complete licensing details, including model attribution and usage requirements, please refer to the [LICENSE](LICENSE) file.